dashingsoft/pyarmor/docs/questions.rst

 When Things Go Wrong
 ====================

-When there is in trouble, try to solve it by these ways.
+When there is in trouble, check the output log message, it may be helpful to find the problem.
+And try these ways

 As running ``pyarmor``: